DThaiPome/games-and-society/README.md

 ## Events

 This is the first project in which I learned to use events to reduce dependencies.
-Most of the game was dependant on a timer that ticked every second, using the value of the timer (the number of seconds in the day, and the day) to advance the game.
-Additionally, many aspects of the game were further dependant on the assignments that were both created and submitted, used to change the player's grade or add to the list of assignments that the player can view.
+Most of the game is dependant on a timer that ticked every second, using the value of the timer (the number of seconds in the day, and the day) to advance the game.
+Additionally, many aspects of the game are further dependant on the assignments that were both created and submitted, this information being used to change the player's grade or add to the list of assignments that the player can view.

-Instead of passing this information around through references and strict dependencies on other objects, every script simply listens to events broadcast by a singular EventManager.
+Instead of passing this information around through references and strict dependencies on other objects, every script simply listens to events broadcasted by a singular EventManager.
 This means that if I wanted to edit or replace certain features that broadcast events to other scripts, like the timer or the assignment creation script, I would only have to modify how those events are broadcasted.
 How an object actually receives that event remains completely unmodified, which saves a lot of work and confusion.

 Adding an event is also fairly simple.
 I simply had to add the event to the EventManager class, then add a method that broadcasts the event if anything is listening to it.